-Mission creep at DHS leaves its founders dismayed as critics call for a breakup
+DHS’s changing mission leaves its founders dismayed as critics call for a breakup

 Nearly two decades later, Trump has changed that.

 The president took office with immigration enforcement plans that placed DHS at the forefront of his domestic agenda.
-In the three and a half years since, the White House has run the department as an instrument of policy and politics, appointing openly partisan figures to its top leadership ranks where they serve in acting roles without the slightest pretense of a formal nomination.
+In the 3½ years since, the White House has run the department as an instrument of policy and politics, appointing openly partisan figures to its top leadership ranks, where they serve in acting roles without the slightest pretense of a formal nomination.

 Operation Diligent Valor: Trump showcased federal power in Portland, making a culture war campaign pitch